House Dems introduce measure to revoke Trump border edict

 The measure to block Trump’s edict will be closely watched in the Senate, where moderates such as Susan Collins, R-Maine, and Lamar Alexander, R-Tenn., have signaled they would back it.
 Majority Leader Mitch McConnell, R-Ky., is only a reluctant supporter of Trump on the topic.

-The battle is over an emergency declaration Trump has issued to access billions of dollars beyond what Congress has authorized to start erecting border barriers.
-Building the wall was the most visible trademark of Trump’s presidential campaign.
+The battle is over an emergency declaration Trump issued to access billions of dollars beyond what Congress has authorized to start erecting border barriers.
+Building his proposed wall was the most visible trademark of Trump’s presidential campaign.

 Congress last week approved a vast spending bill providing nearly $1.4 billion to build 55 miles (89 kilometers) of border barriers in Texas’ Rio Grande Valley while preventing a renewed government shutdown.
 That measure represented a rejection of Trump’s demand for $5.7 billion to construct more than 200 miles (322 kilometers).